raharrasy/RL2019-BaseCodes/Exercise3/README.md

 ```

 Finally, clone this repository into the `example` directory in the `HFO` folder.
 Also, don't forget to read the documentations of the original HFO repository.
 It would give additional understanding on what the feature spaces for this environment are.

+## Marking details
+### Performance marking
+The performance of the agent is going to be based on average time to goal.
+Under this metric, several different experiments with different starting states are executed.
+At each episode, we then measure the number of timesteps that passed until the agents score a goal.
+In episodes where agents fail to score goals, a default value of the maximum timesteps in an episode (e.g. 500 timesteps) will be used for in the averaging process, otherwise the time to goal is going to be used.

+**We require you to store the parameters of your neural network every 1 million global timesteps and include it along with your scripts** under the name `**params_<k-th storage time>**.pkl`.
+As an example, after 1 million global steps, store your parameters as `params_1.pkl`, `params_2.pkl` after 2 million global steps, etc.

+Using these parameters, we would then be able to load your neural network and test it's performance.
+This also prevents us from having to train a neural network for each student, which might take too long.

+### Unit test marking
+For unit testing, we will only test the correctness of **`computeTargets(reward, nextObservation, discountFactor, done, targetNetwork)`** and **`computePrediction(state, action, valueNetwork)`** inside `Worker.py`.
+These functions will receive a Tensor representing an information from a single state and outputs another tensor with just 1 item inside it.
+This item should be the target value under the given state for `computeTargets` or the predicted value of the given state for `computePrediction`.
+When given to `torch.Tensor.item()`, the output tensor should be able to output the element stored inside of it.